 When this crescent of Dura Den cottages was built in the 1830s, the renters worked in a flax yarn spinning business owned by David Yool, a major employer.
 High quality flax was used for making linen.
-William's father, John Cox, was listed as a flax spinner in 1876.
+William's father, John Cobb, was listed as a flax spinner in 1876.
 John became a member of the Royal & Ancient Golf Club of St. Andrews in 1869 when William was nine and John shared his love for golf with his son.
 William attended Madras Academy in Cupar which is now called Bell Baxter High School.
 He attended St. Andrews University for a year (1876-1877), taking a full schedule including mathematics 1 and 2, chemistry, literature, history and Latin.
 He then worked for his father's business.

 William played in golf tournaments at St. Andrews and won sometimes at his home course, Cupar.
 While Watson was playing at St. Andrews, four-time Open Champion Old Tom Morris was St. Andrews' greenskeeper and professional and designed many great golf courses.
-Other apprentices under Old Tom's tutelage included the Foulis brothers, David, Jim & Robert.
-(Young Donald Ross from Dornoch apprenticed in 1899 before going to America, designing 400 golf courses).
+One apprentice under Old Tom's tutelage included Donald Ross from Dornoch apprenticed in 1899 before going to America, designing 400 golf courses.
+The Foulis brothers, David, Jim and Robert made golf equipment for the Forgan factory.